emberjs/ember-inspector/README.md

 - Create a new branch (from `main`) named after the Ember version range that will be supported by this branch.
 The min version in the range is the first element in the `emberVersionsSupported` array in `package.json`.
 The max version in the range is the first version that will *not* be supported.
 For example, a branch named `ember-0.0.0-2.7.0` means it supports Ember 0.0.0 -> 2.6.0, and a branch named `ember-2.7.0-3.4.0` means it supports Ember 2.7.0 -> Ember 3.3.2.
 - Update `package.json`'s `emberVersionsSupported`: add a second element that indicates the minimum Ember version the `main` branch *will not* support.
 - Commit the branch.
-- Run `yarn lock-version`.
+- Run `pnpm lock-version`.
 This will build, and compress the panes.
 - To upload the panes to GitHub:
   - Create a folder locally with the naming convention `panes-x-x-x`
   - Copy the 3 zip files (chrome.zip, firefox.zip, and bookmarklet.zip) into the folder you just created.